School of Information

 "Documentation" - in the first half of the twentieth century.
 In

 addition, it reminds us of something that has been too widely

 forgotten: That this field did have a lively existence in the

-early decades of this century and a sophistication concerning
+early decades of the twentieth century and a sophistication concerning

 theory and information technology that now commonly